fiaas/fiaas-deploy-daemon/docs/operator_guide.md

 ### RoleBinding and ClusterRole Configuration (--list-of-cluster-roles --list-of-roles)

 Enables the creation of a `RoleBinding`.
 If provided a list-of-cluster-roles, it will generate the `RoleBinding` with the kind `ClusterRole`.
 If provided a list-of-roles, it will generate the `RoleBinding` with the kind `Role`.
 This is useful for when you wish all applications to have read access to specific resources.
+Also you will need to include the roles and rolebinding in the values.yaml file, under the keys `rbac.roleBinding.roles` and `rbac.roleBinding.clusterRoles`

 ##### List of ClusterRoles and Roles for Role Binding